 - Did the car have airbags?

 Keep in mind that some injuries are not readily apparent following a car accident.
-Depending on the nature of the injury, it may take days, weeks, or even months for symptoms to appear.
+Therefore, it may take days, weeks, or even months for symptoms to appear.
 Some car accident injuries may resolve within a matter of days without any medical treatment at all.
 More serious injuries might become permanent and result in some level of physical disability.

 If you are in a car accident, it is best to seek medical treatment for even the slightest discomfort.
 After contacting emergency services and/or a healthcare professional, remember that Nelson Personal Injury will also be ready to assist you.
 We know that you will have many questions about your rights and the claim process.
 Visit our car, truck, or motorcycle accident pages at the links below to receive a free case evaluation, or call us today at (320)-252-1200.
 All consultations with our experienced Personal Injury attorneys are confidential and without obligation.